Medius named an Approved

 Learn how invoices and government data are transmitted.

-A Partner Dematerialization Platform (PDP) is a platform duly registered with the administration for a renewable period of three years.
+A Partner Dematerialization Platform (PDP), now called Approved Platform (PA), is a platform duly registered with the administration.
 Only these platforms are authorized to perform all the functions provided for under the reform concerning electronic invoicing and e-reporting.
-This includes the issuance and transmission of electronic invoices to the client, as well as the transmission of data related to invoices, transactions, and payments to the administration.
+The reform covers the issuance and receipt of electronic invoices, expense reports, as well as the transmission of transaction and payment data to the administration.

-The features supported by a Partner Dematerialization Platform (PDP) include:
+The features supported by an Approved Platform include:

 As an intermediary, the platform can adapt the format of the invoice issued by the supplier to ensure compatibility with the client’s needs.
 These operations must particularly guarantee the integrity, authenticity, readability, and completeness of the data.